 There are hundreds of species of traditional use plants along with several species of conservation concern (SOCC) identified within the ROW.
-Areas where SOCC's or greater than 30% coverage of traditional use plants (none tree species) are present have been identified and included as Environmentally Sensitive Sites (ESS) within applicable environmental protection plans where they are buffered and mitigation developed to minimize their disturbance.
+Areas where SOCC's or traditional use plant harvesting areas have been identified are included as Environmentally Sensitive Sites (ESS) within applicable environmental protection plan where they are buffered and mitigation developed to minimize their disturbance.